 Earning a degree can give you the knowledge you need for database administrator certifications and can help you hone your skills in learning labs.
 You also may choose to gain real-world experience with an internship.

-Purdue University Global offers a few degree plans for those interested in becoming a database administrator.‡ You could pursue a Bachelor of Science in Cybersecurity, a Master of Science in Cybersecurity Management, or a Master of Science in Information Technology.
+Purdue Global offers a few degree plans for those interested in becoming a database administrator.
+You could pursue an online Bachelor of Science in Cybersecurity, a Master of Science in Cybersecurity Management, or a Master of Science in Information Technology.
+In addition to the degree programs, Purdue Global and Google have partnered to develop a Purdue Global + Google Data Analytics Certificate.
+This certificate offers courses that cover the foundational skills of data analytics and can prepare you for a career as a database administrator.

 Reach out today for more information.